bright/new-www/content/blog/from-a-maritime-officer-to-a-blockchain-programmer-meet-rafał-–-a-fullstack-developer.md

 Ethereum has a great community built around it and lots of use cases.
 I am happy that I can build a private chain for our client with Ethereum.
 The project I work on proves that **blockchain is much more than cryptocurrency**.
 I do not invest in crypto.
 I believe that blockchain gives more than that.
 And we should focus on utilizing it in other ways.

 ![Rafał's wuote on blockchain](/images/brightstory_rafal_quote_2.png)

+## What is the most important thing you learned at Bright?

+Definitely **problem-solving**.
+I learned how to turn clients’ requirements and challenges into a solution that will be of help.

+## You prefer to work remotely.
+What do you like the most about working from home?

+**Even before the pandemic, I was into remote working**.
+It is easier for me to focus when I am at home than in the office.
+I don’t have children so I guess it is easier to find that focus at home.
+My wife works at the hospital.
+So when the pandemic started she practically lived there.
+We adopted a cat so I could have a coworker who would remind me to do some breaks for cuddling. 😉 Sometimes I visit the office to socialize because it is nice to see in reality some friendly faces. 😉